-On this day in 1997, Mariah Carey released the lead single from her Butterfly album, ‘Honey’.
+On August 29th, 1997, Mariah Carey released the lead single from her Butterfly album, ‘Honey’.

 ‘Honey’ represented a new chapter in Mariah’s career, as it was the first single following the separation of her marriage to Tommy Mottola.
 It marked an edgier sound, a fresh image and a more fun persona in her music videos.